KeyBridge/lib-identicon/readme.md

     String etag = Identicon.getETag(object, imageSize);

-See the `IdenticonUtilTest` for more examples.
+See the `IdenticonUnitTest` for more examples.

 Enjoy!